Raigyo/tailwindcss-overview/README.md

 ![logo](_readme-img/logo.jpg)

-## Dependancies / Install tailwindCSS
+## Dependancies / Post process CSS / Custom classes

-[tailwindcss](https://tailwindcss.com/): A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+- [tailwindcss](https://tailwindcss.com/): A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

 `npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`